| Title: | Modeling, Standardization and Testing for Provider Profiling |

 using either direct or indirect methods, or both when specified.

-For each method, the population norm is determined by the null
+For each method, the population norm is determined by the null argument.

 The population norm can be the median of the estimates, their weighted mean